 You can always choose to create other user statuses outside of this list.
-Just remember, the likelihood of retaining customers depends largely on where they stand as users to begin with — and the more regular users you have, the better.
+Just remember, the likelihood of retaining customers depends mostly on where they stand as users, to begin with -- and the more regular users you have, the better.

 Online behaviors matter